 Shoreline home prices are not only among the most expensive in Washington, but Shoreline real estate also consistently ranks among the most expensive in America.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Shoreline is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Shoreline is a city of professionals, sales and office workers and service providers.
-There are especially a lot of people living in Shoreline who work in office and administrative support (13.00%), management occupations (10.69%) and sales jobs (9.13%).
+Shoreline is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Shoreline is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Shoreline who work in office and administrative support (13.00%), management occupations (10.69%), and sales jobs (9.13%).

 Also of interest is that Shoreline has more people living here who work in computers and math than 95% of the places in the US.